tbela99/gzip/README.md

 * Ignore javascript files that match a pattern
 * Remove javascript files that match a pattern
 * Move javascript at the bottom of the page
+* load javascript in a non blocking way if there is only one javascript file in the page.

 # CSS Improvements